 They must also ensure at all times you are educating and caring for a child, one of the following persons is available to provide support:

-The approved provider must ensure that the service has in place policies and procedures in relation to monitoring, supporting and providing supervision of family day care educators, including how the service will manage educators operating in remote locations.
+The approved provider must ensure that the service has in place policies and procedures about monitoring, supporting and providing supervision of family daycare educators, including how the service will manage educators operating in remote locations.

 You should feel comfortable contacting your approved provider to discuss any concerns or questions you may have.